Alfresco/docs-alfresco/content-services/latest/using/content/manage.md

 6. In Share, click **More** then **Check In Google Doc**.

-This video shows you how to create content.
+See the video tutorial on [how to create contents]({% link content-services/latest/tutorial/video/content/index.md %}).

 ### Creating files from a template {#createfilefromtemplate}